OWASP/www-project-proactive-controls/docs/the-top-10/c3-validate-input-and-handle-exceptions.md

 An application should check that data is **syntactically** and **semantically** valid (in that order) before using it in any way (including displaying it back to the user).

 - **Syntactic validity** means that the data is in the expected form.
 For example, an application may allow users to select a four-digit “account ID” to perform some operation.
-The application should assume the user is entering a SQL injection payload and check that the data entered by the user is precisely four digits in length and consists only of numbers (in addition to utilizing proper query parameterization).
+The application should assume the user is entering a SQL injection payload and check that the data entered by the user is precisely four digits in length and consists only of numbers (in addition to utilizing proper query parametrization).

 - **Semantic validity** includes only accepting input within an acceptable range for application functionality and context.
 For example, a start date must be before an end date when choosing date ranges.